corda/corda/readme.txt

 The following series of commands illustrates how to produce a stand-alone executable out of a Java application using Avian.

+Step 1: Build Avian, create a new directory, and populate it with the VM object files and bootstrap classpath jar.

+ $ make
+ $ mkdir hello
+ $ cd hello
+ $ ar x ../build/${platform}-${arch}-${process}-${mode}/libavian.a
+ $ cp ../build/classpath.jar hello/boot.jar

-Step 1: Build the Java code and jar it up.
+Step 2: Build the Java code and add it to the jar.

  $ cat >Hello.java <<EOF
 public class Hello {